 Can you tell us the source of the CSDGM validation schema that is currently being used to validate records being harvested by data.gov?
 We are having some problems understanding why certain records are ‘failing’ validation, and the data.gov harvest report error messages are very difficult to decipher in many cases, even by experienced metadata creators.

-ISO 19115 is the recommended metadata format but CSDGM metadata is transformed to ISO using the following XSLT: https://github.com/GSA/ckanext-geodatagov/blob/master/conversiontool/fgdc2iso/fgdcrse2iso19115-2.xslt
+The metadata is not validated as CSDGM.
+It is converted to ISO 19115 then validated against the ISO 19115 schema.
+CSDGM metadata is transformed to ISO using the following XSLT: https://github.com/GSA/ckanext-geodatagov/blob/master/conversiontool/fgdc2iso/fgdcrse2iso19115-2.xslt

 What if I need help getting my geospatial metadata into Data.gov and GeoPlatform.gov?

 The FGDC has assistance available if you email USGS.gov.
 They will also coordinate with the Data.gov team to help address your issue if needed.
 If you have specific metadata questions, contact FGDC via email.

 What are the advantages of federating my local government’s open data to Data.gov?